-Living here where I am often honored to listen to the stories of women, both expatriates and nationals, I’m increasily convinced that women’s health is crucial to healthy communities, families, and cultures.
+I often listen to the stories of women here (both expatriates and nationals); I’m increasingly convinced that women’s health is crucial to healthy communities, families, and cultures.
 It’s vital to abundance in our spiritual journeys.
-All too often the missing link is simply information and do-able application.
+All too often, the missing link is simply information, empathy, and direction.

 A woman’s health is her total well-being.
 Coming into a peaceful state of health has been an ongoing journey for me, as I am sure for many of you.
-How we choose to steward our health as women can either increase or decrease of peace in our lives.
+How we choose to steward our health as women can either increase or decrease peace in our lives.
 That difference is profound.

 In English, the word “peace” conjures up a passive picture, one showing an absence of any disturbances or hostilities, or a personality free from internal and external strife.
 This is not humanly possible.

-However, the Hebrew (and biblical) concept of peace is larger than that and means “to be complete” or “to be sound.”
+However, the Hebrew (and biblical) concept of peace is more significant than that and means “to be complete” or “to be sound.”
 Wholeness.
-In the midst of anything and everything.
+Amid anything and everything.
 Calmness.
 A holy simplicity of mind.
-An attentiveness to one’s wonderfully created physical body and a diligence in self-care in order to not merely survive, but thrive.
+An attentiveness to one’s wonderfully created physical body and diligence in self-care to not merely survive, but thrive.

 As women, our responsibilities are vast.
 We are all too guilty of putting oxygen masks on others before we do so for ourselves.
 In doing so, we all suffer.

-May the information gathered into this small space serve you well and give practical inspiration to help you live in greater health, both in body and soul.
+May the information gathered into this small space serve you well and give practical inspiration to help you live in more excellent health, both in body and soul.

 Be richly blessed, precious women!